 Research

-We are doing research on multiple disciplines of environmental and water resources engineering, but not limited to: –
+Our research spans multiple disciplines within environmental and water resources engineering, including but not limited to: –

 • Per- and Polyfluorinated Substances (PFAS)

-• Fate and Transport (F&T) of emerging contaminants (microplastics, engineered nanomaterials)
+• Fate and Transport (F&T) of emerging contaminants (microplastics, engineered nanomaterials, heavy metals)

 • Stormwater runoff and pollutants treatment